 This type of membership is also available for $650 (up to 6 participants).
 Register online here.
 Contact Us for details.

 Kids Lessons or Skill Development Program (Jackrabbit, Bunnyrabbit, TrackAttack)

 Our program has been running since 2007 with great popularity.
 It is aimed at improving the skills of young skiers aged 3 to 16, all within a fun environment.
 All coaches are volunteers and trained to CrosscountryBC standards.
 The enrollment into the program is limited by the number of coaches, so enroll early and/or consider becoming a coach.
-Use option 1 under Membership section above for online registration through Zone4.ca for the surest way to register.
 See the Kids Lessons page on this site for more details.

 Ski Gear Rental

 If a young skier is interested in joining our new racing team Fernie Nordic Racers, see more details on our Race Team page.
-The racing team fees include the membership fee.
-Do not forget to fill the Racer Registration Details form available below.
+The racing team fee is in addition to the membership fee.